tysonchamp/cs50/README.md

 https://help.github.com/articles/generating-ssh-keys/#platform-linux

-Then execute below commands one by one with root access
+Then execute below commands one by one

       sudo su